KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

    :alt: Title_clip_in_proj_tree

-Click the :menuselection:`Save As` button on the tool bar
+Click the :guilabel:`Save As` button on the tool bar

 .. list-table::